Sylvia, her lovely face complements her glamorous figure perfectly

 As my collection keeps growing I now have duplicates of some head sculpts (in particular of Ice and Cutey Honey), but sofar each of these faces has a different expression.

 Why have several scarlet haired Cutey Honeys ?
-Well, apart from being lovely they also remind me of the lovely Grid Girls that can be encountered at race tracks.
+Well, apart from being lovely they also remind me of the lovely Grid Girls that I have encountered at race tracks.

-With Vera I added a new 'different' looking Girl to my collection, do I plan to make more ?
+With Vera I added a new Girl with a limb-difference to my collection, do I plan to make more ?
 I don't plan to make more, but you never know...
 Actually I did not even plan to make Claudia the way she looked before I fixed her legs, I just tried to make the best I could do with the parts I had, gradually adding improvements whenever I got a bright idea or got some new parts.

 Compiling the Bodies page made me wonder if I wanted to own some of the latest seamless soft skinned bodies.
 Actually I don't think I do: costs aside, those bodies would add a new level of realism to the collection and would create too much of a difference between those and my current Girls.
 I am perfectly happy with the Girls I have on my shelves right now, seams and all.

-I would like to have a bit more variation in skin color, but finding matching heads for the few darker colored CG style bodies prooves to be quite hard.
+I would like to have a bit more variation in skin color, but finding matching heads for the few darker colored CG style bodies proves to be quite hard.

 In particular I would love to add a Girl like Foxxy Cleopatra: big smile, big hair and loud sexy 70ies clothes.